 Hello Facebook my old friend I’ve come to stare at you again.
 I’ll post emojis to show how I feel - Well, it’s on Facebook so you know it’s real As my eyes are blinded by screen-light - to real life And deaf…except for alerts on Facebook.
 And on the computer screen I saw 2,000 posts, maybe more.
 People telling me how to live… They show they love me with a chosen gif.
 And my brain is crammed with truth and light - throughout the night I worship the mighty God of Facebook.
 At Christmas time it’s even worse The carols seem to stop mid-verse.
 A modern version of the nativity scene… Families in separate rooms on different screens.
 But the special ones, well, they are all still there - to like and share!
 Thanks heavens for the gift of Facebook.
 And fools said I you do not know, Facebook like a cancer grows.
 Your kids are growing, you can’t make amends, You’ve missed their childhood to woo Facebook friends.
 And your partner…are they still there and do you care?
 You sold your heart for a share on Facebook.

 It was one of those days…you know… The ones when you blow cold - and then colder.
-Turbulent adolescent, yet you’re much older.
+Turbulent adolescent, yet you’re soooo much older.
 Your temper cracks like thunder, And you spend the day under a cloud A tensed-up grey shroud of pent-up emotion No oil or lotion will calm this troubled ocean.
 And yet, what triggered it?
 Have you ever figured it out?
 You woke with anger in your mind – No-one spoke, nor was unkind, and yet there it was No reason nor rhyme – no “because”!
 Heaven help the person who advises “chill” Your buttons almost reset to “Function: KILL”!
 So you rage – silently or otherwise – Until the hurt in someone else’s eyes Wakes you from your childlike trance And gives the inner adult a chance to say “Hey!!”
 Then the roaring and ringing in your ears Reminds you that you’re unreasonable - reducing you to tears.
 A snivelling wreck curled on the floor At least you had some dignity before When your temper was controlling your rage- Until, of course, you remember your age.
 Then you see yourself in an imaginary glass “yes, that’s you – being a go-large arse Do your shortened fuses really make you shout?”
 And you look for excuses to give a way out But there’s no door to escape through, no-one to follow And the floor is solid too – it won’t swallow you up.
 So with muttered apologies, half an accusing finger – well - Blaming them stops the lingering shame But all the same, you exit quietly stage right And swear you’ll learn – well, maybe you might!
-But its likely that in a month or so You’ll wake with that feeing and off you’ll go With your inner toddler, hand in hand Raging at the world from tantrum land.
+But its likely that in a month or so You’ll wake with that feeling and off you’ll go With your inner toddler, hand in hand Raging at the world from tantrum land.

 I’ve lost the use of the spoken word… Well, either that or I’m just never heard.
 I’m trapped like a bird in a soundproof cage With bars of frustration, of suppressed rage.
 I could have my say, defend my right, state my truth, put up a fight, Start to demand, be bullish and shout – But I’m choked by the humbling gag of self-doubt.
 So I smile and be ladylike, gentle and meek, It takes strength to be serene…or am I just weak?
 How did my confidence get replaced By this simpering wreck.
 Whoever erased the person I was when my council was proud, My writings respected, my opinions allowed.
-Have I become lost, my spirit deleted because my youthfulness is depleted?
+Have I become lost, my spirit deleted, Because my youthfulness is depleted?
 When did my voice begin to die… When did my choices begin to lie between parameters set by you - Or those you actually listen to?
 Is my lack of usefulness duly reflected in the way that I am disrespected?
 My social decline is as old age predicted, And my post-retirement slide self-inflicted.
 Well perhaps its time to grab the bull by his bits I’ve only got to wear the martyr hat if it fits… And if burning the steak is what cooks my story, I’ll scream, going out in a loud blaze of glory.
 Yeah, who am I kidding, I’ll just stand here and think, Silently cleaning the frying pan in the kitchen sink.

 I write for fun – ah who am I kidding, I write to talk to the demons who use my head as a sounding board.
 However I am trying to make a living out of it.
 Books on dementia poetry for children and dementia poetry to come.
 BUT if any of my rants, muses or simple rhymes amuse or touch you, please consider sharing a cup of tea and a bun with me – we can put the world to rights too!
 Thank you!
 Trudi